isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-reports-about.md

 ### Other Types of Campaign-level Reporting

-For other data breakouts, view the legacy campaign-level reporting pages in Campaigns Classic.
-The legacy report includes sections on Geo, Audience, Device, Demographics, and Viewability data.
+For other data breakouts, [view the legacy campaign-level reporting pages](/help/dsp/campaign-management/campaigns/campaign-view-report.md) from Campaigns Classic.
+The legacy report includes sections on Geography, Device, Viewability, and Audience Performance data.

-To open the legacy campaign-level report in a new browser tab from within the Campaigns view, click **... > View report** in the upper right toolbar.

 >[!MORELIKETHIS]
 >